bgrainger/NewRelicSpurious500/README.md

 3. Begin POSTing data to `/api/values`.
 4. While the server is waiting for the data to finish being uploaded, close the socket.
 5. In New Relic, observe that a "500 - Internal Server Error" was reported.
+However, IIS doesn't log a 500 error, and capturing network traffic shows no 500 response being sent over the wire.

 One easy way to accomplish step 4 is to send an `Expect: 100-continue` header; when the server responds with `100 Continue`, close the connection.